tastyigniter/ti-ext-translate/docs/index.md

 ### Setting translations

 You can store translations for the active locale by setting the model attribute value using the model property.
-Here is an example of setting the `name` attribute of a `Category` model to a french translation, assuming the active locale is set to `fr`:
+Here is an example of setting the `name` attribute of a `Igniter\Local\Models\Category` model to a french translation, assuming the active locale is set to `fr`:

 ```php
 $category = Category::find(1);